 In addition to geographic diversification, the Manager diversifies JPEL's portfolio by industry composition.
-The portfolio is currently weighted towards diversified financials with 41.5% (2021: consumer durables and apparel with 49.0%) of investment value in this sector.
+The portfolio is currently weighted towards diversified financials with 38.3% (2022: 41.5%) of investment value in this sector.

-&lt;sup>1 Based on 30 June 2022 market value of investments, percentages based on underlying company-level values.
+&lt;sup>1 Based on 30 June 2023 market value of investments, percentages based on underlying company-level values.
 LP Interest includes underlying partnership investments held through fund of fund positions.